Writing good image alt text

 How to check alt text on a live page

-Once a page is live, it can be helpful to check how images and alt text work with captions and the wider page context.
+Once a page is live, it can be helpful to check how images and alt text work with captions or the wider page context.
 This is especially useful when reviewing example images or deciding whether an image should be treated as decorative.

 You can use browser extensions to help with this.